 How Does Asylum Work?

-Qualified foreign nationals who are currently residing in the United States may apply for asylum if they have a well-founded fear of returning to their home country.
-Specifically, asylum is available only to those individuals who have previously suffered persecution or who otherwise have a well-founded fear that they will face persecution in their home country on account of their race, religion, nationality, political opinion, or membership in a specific social group or class.
+Qualified foreign nationals currently residing in the United States may apply for asylum if they have a well-founded fear of returning to their home country.
+Specifically, asylum is available only to those individuals who have previously suffered persecution or otherwise have a well-founded fear that they will face persecution in their home country because of their race, religion, nationality, political opinion, or membership in a specific social group or class.

-Asylum is extremely valuable to those who seek its protection — it precludes removal from the country and enables the individual (who has been granted asylum) to apply for lawful permanent resident status, thus avoiding persecution.
-Given the legitimate risks faced by asylum seekers, it’s important that a well-considered strategy be employed.
-In the event that the government denies asylum, there may be other options that the foreign national can explore with their attorney.
+Asylum is extremely valuable to those who seek its protection — it precludes removal from the country.
+It enables the individual (who has been granted asylum) to apply for lawful permanent resident status, thus avoiding persecution.
+Given asylum seekers’ legitimate risks, a well-considered strategy must be employed.
+If the government denies asylum, there may be other options that the foreign national can explore with their attorney.

 Asylum Requirements

-Though your immigration status will not prevent you from applying for asylum (even illegal immigrants may apply for asylum), it is not a simple matter to qualify.
+Though your immigration status will not prevent you from applying for asylum (even illegal immigrants may apply), it is not a simple matter to qualify.
 To be eligible, asylum seekers must meet the following requirements:

 - They must have a well-founded fear that they will face persecution in their home country;